 The way people communicate is constantly changing.
 In 2016, mobile internet use surpassed desktop internet use for the first time.
-According to StatCounter, an independent web analytics company, 51.3 % of the global internet traffic originated from mobile and tablet users, while only 48.7 % of traffic came from desktops.
+According to new stats generated in 2022, there are 5.31 billion unique mobile users.
 This report showed that the number of people using computers or laptops is falling, and the industry is rapidly moving toward highly personalized computing devices called smartphones.

 These numbers prove that the smartphone is not just an ordinary device to receive messages and calls but a convenient way to access the web and receive information in real time.
 Modern consumers prefer to use smartphones because they are pocket-sized, all-in-one solutions that provide instant internet access and the ability to be in contact with friends and family.

 Whatever the advantages are, one thing is clear: People love smartphones — which is good news for marketers because now you know where your consumers are.